-Although it was accepted that LSD half-life is 2.45 hours, recent research shows it’s over 5 hours.
-Taking this into account, LSD needs approximately between 15 and 28 hours to leave the system of the user.
-Since then the withdrawal symptoms of LSD may take place.
+Although it was accepted that LSD’s half-life is 2.45 hours, recent research shows it’s over 5 hours.
+Taking this into account, it needs approximately between 15 and 28 hours to leave the user’s system.
+Since then, its withdrawal symptoms may take place.

-Like any other drug, the effects of LSD, its duration and elimination depend on many factors:
+Several factors affect a drug’s ability to leave the body.
+Like any other drug, the effects of Acid, its duration, amount, and elimination depend on factors such as:

 - Dosage: Most users take between 40 and 500 mcg.
 In fact, 100 mcg LSD can be detected via radioimmunoassay at around 30 hours.
 This time is prolonged for larger doses.

 - Purity: The purity of the product also affects the elimination of the drug.
 Analogs can lead to variations in duration and disposal.
-Also, the way LSD has been stored also affects the drug.
+Also, the way it has been stored also affects it.

-- Individual differences: Age, weight and other personal characteristics influence the effects of the drug.
-For instance, people over 65 process the drug at a slower pace.
+- Individual differences: Age, weight and other personal characteristics influence the effects of its intake.
+For instance, people over 65 process it at a slower pace.

-- Lifestyle: Our diet can influence the effects LSD has on us.
+- Lifestyle: Our diet can influence the effects Acid has on us.
 It’s believed that acidic meals lead to quicker elimination.
-What’s more, taking LSD on an empty stomach can lead to more intense effects.
+What’s more, taking Acid on an empty stomach can lead to more intense effects.
 Regular exercising and staying hydrated are some of the factors that can help users clean their system (supplements are also helpful).

-- Genetics: Due to the enzymes involved in LSD metabolism, some genetic differences can also affect the way LSD is cleared from the system.
+- Genetics: Due to the enzymes involved in the metabolism, some genetic differences can also affect how it is cleared from the system.

-- Health conditions: The overall health of the user also influences the effects of the drug.
+- Health conditions: The overall health of the user also influence the effects of the drug.
 Usually, renal and liver damage can lead to difficulties with the elimination process.

-- Polydrug abuse: Note than mixing drugs can lead not only to prolonged elimination but overdose and severe side effects.
+- Polydrug abuse: Note that mixing drugs can lead not only to prolonged elimination but overdose and severe side effects.

-LSD Detection Period For Urine, Blood, And Saliva
+LSD Detection Window For Urine, Blood, And Saliva

-Standard tests can’t detect LSD.
-Although some organizations have strict policies, specialized tests for LSD are not common as they’re too expensive.
+Standard LSD drug test can’t detect the drug.
+Although some organizations have strict policies, specialized tests are not as common as they’re too expensive.
 Usually, cut-off levels are set low.

-How Long Does LSD Stay In The Urine?
+How Long Does Acid Stay In The Urine?

-Urinalysis can reveal LSD use.
+Urinalysis can reveal its use.
 LSD and 2-oxo-3-hydroxy LSD can be detected as soon as 3 hours after intake, for up to 2-5 days.

-How Long Does LSD Stay In The Blood?
+How Long Does Acid Stay In The Blood?

 Various techniques can be applied: